MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex00_Lab_Setup.md

 Tenants must not be converted to a paid subscription.
 Tenants obtained as a part of this course remain the property of Microsoft Corporation and we reserve the right to obtain access and repossess at any time.

-# Lab Setup: Preparing Your Environment for Administration
+# Lab Setup - Preparing Your Environment for Administration

 In this lab you'll configure and prepare your environment for administration tasks.
 By following the provided steps, you'll ensure that essential features and settings are enabled in advance, allowing for an easier learning experience in upcoming lab activities.
 This preparation will include activating necessary features, setting up administrative permissions, and ensuring the proper configuration of key elements.

-## Task - Set user passwords for lab exercises
+## Task 1 - Set user passwords for lab exercises

 In this task, you'll set passwords for the user accounts needed for the labs.